 - Download the file and unzip it

-- Put the ‘Floyds Epic Clouds’ folder into your community folder
+- Put JUST ONE of the ‘Floyds Epic Clouds’ folders into your community folder

-- The new presets have been added to the Weather presets list
+- The new presets have been added to the sim’s Weather presets list and will be prefixed with ‘fec’ meaning Floyds Epic Clouds.

 You uninstall in the same way as other addons: